joshilp/UX-myExperience/README.md

 After the evaluation, user interface mockups were created.
 Then usability tests were conducted with 5-7 participants for each design.

-Due to the size of myExerience, mockups were limited to these key screens:
+Due to the size of myEpxerience, mockups were limited to these key screens:

 * Homepage
 * Event registration (both before and after registration)